-While paying out a limited recourse borrowing arrangement (LRBA) can free up cash and finally bring in some additional income for SMSFs, it’s what happens afterwards that makes the SMSF audit hassle-free.
+While paying out a limited recourse borrowing arrangement (LRBA) can free up cash and finally bring in some additional income for SMSFs, it’s what happens once an LRBA is paid out that’s important.

 Despite the restrictions placed on LRBAs by the ATO’s safe harbour guidelines for related party lenders combined with the withdrawal of the Big 4 banks from LRBA lending, the demand for LRBAs remains steady.

 And with interest rates so cheap, the incentive for SMSF trustees to borrow money personally and then on-lend to their SMSF has never been greater.

 An LRBA is a particular type of loan structure where the lender has recourse only to the asset purchased using the loan.
 As SMSFs are not allowed to borrow, an LRBA is an exempted loan that involves establishing a holding trustee to legally hold the asset on behalf of the SMSF trustee.

 Generally, the fund may acquire any asset through an LRBA that is allowed under the SIS legislation.
 Still, it must be a single acquirable asset, with separate LRBAs established where multiple assets are acquired.

 A bank or related party lender can finance an LRBA, but the transaction must be on commercial terms where it’s the latter.
 While the ATO’s 2016 safe harbour guidelines only cover property and listed shares, the burden of proof is on the SMSF trustee to demonstrate the LRBA is on an arm’s length basis for all related party LRBAs.